 What is the Cash Receipts Journal?

 Credit salesCredit SalesCredit Sales is a transaction type in which the customers/buyers are allowed to pay up for the bought item later on instead of paying at the exact time of purchase.
-It gives them the required time to collect money & make the payment. are not at all recorded in this accounting journalAccounting JournalAccounting journal, often known as the book of original entry, is first used to record the company's accounting record whenever a financial transaction occurs.
+It gives them the required time to collect money & make the payment. are not recorded in this accounting journalAccounting JournalAccounting journal, often known as the book of original entry, is first used to record the company's accounting record whenever a financial transaction occurs.
 It's difficult to comprehend, yet it's crucial in business operations and accounting. because there isn’t any cash collected in those credit sales transactions.
-Cash sales work on the cash basis of accounting and credit sales on the accrual basis of accountingAccrual Basis Of AccountingAccrual Accounting is an accounting method that instantly records revenues & expenditures after a transaction occurs, irrespective of when the payment is received or made. .
+Cash sales work on the cash basis of accounting, and credit sales on the accrual basis of accountingAccrual Basis Of AccountingAccrual Accounting is an accounting method that instantly records revenues & expenditures after a transaction occurs, irrespective of when the payment is received or made. .

 Types of Cash Receipts